 Mr. Shannon has dedicated over 30 years of his life to the golf industry.
 A Class “A” PGA Member for 26 years, he possesses a full spectrum of experiences and is knowledgeable about all aspects of Golf Club Operations.
 Mr. Shannon has excelled in Private, Resort, and Public facility management, assisting in 3 start-up golf facilities from inception.
 Enviably, he has been the Head Golf Professional at Kapalua Golf Club in Maui, Hawaii, the Director of Golf at Broken Top Club in Bend, Oregon, and General Manager at CrossCreek Golf Club & Talega Golf Club in beautiful Southern California.

 Over his three decades of service to the game he’s spent nine years as General Manager, fourteen years as Director of Golf/Head Professional and 14 years working in tournament operations for PGA Tour events, which makes him perfectly suited to teach our Tournament Golf, Organization of Golf Tournaments, Golf Operations I, II & III and Career Planning courses.
 Mr. Shannon has also been the proud recipient of the PGA Merchandiser of the Year award four times, and the winner of the Horton Smith Award in the SCGA, Inland Empire chapter.
+Mr. Shannon is the instructor for Golf Operations I, II, III, Organization of Golf Tournaments, Career Planning & Placement at the Temecula campus.

 “My proudest moments in golf are obtaining PGA membership, playing in 3 PGA TOUR events, receiving multiple awards throughout my career, and each and every day loving what I do as a career.”